-At Warwick we sometimes have a pet dog called Ruby who visits the home.
-Ruby visits on planned days, with the children knowing she will be here, and they are all comfortable with her being in the home.
+The home maintenance person has a dog called Ruby who visits on planned days, with the children knowing she will be here, this enable all risks a reviewed and that they are all comfortable with her being in the home.
 Ruby has a very calming influence to and with the children, and for a very short time it allows them to experience having an animal in the home under controlled circumstances.
-Should any children have anxieties around pets/animals and or allergies then her visits would be subject to review and if necessary these would be stopped.
+Should any child have anxieties around pets/animals and or allergies then her visits would be subject to review and if necessary these would be stopped.